HridoyVaraby/Notey/memory-bank/activeContext.md

 # Active Context: Notey

 ## Current Work Focus
-Implementing the Notey project - a task manager and note-taking application with React frontend and MySQL database.
-The current focus is on completing the frontend components, particularly the note-taking functionality, and preparing for backend development.
+Completing the Notey project - a task manager and note-taking application with React frontend and MySQL database.
+The current focus is on finalizing the application by implementing proper error handling, improving form validation, refining UI styling with Tailwind CSS, and preparing for testing and deployment.

 ## Recent Changes
 - Created memory bank structure with core documentation files